Treasure Island, San Francisco: Film stages and settings

 From the late 1980s, Treasure Island's old aircraft Hangar 2 (Building 2) and Hangar 3 (Building 3) served as sound stages for film-making and TV, e.g., The Matrix ("bullet time" visual effect), Rent, and The Pursuit of Happyness.
 Treasure Island was a film setting of the 1939 Charlie Chan at Treasure Island, 1989 Indiana Jones and the Last Crusade (Berlin airport scene), 1995 Copycat (private compound), 1997 Flubber, 1998 What Dreams May Come, 1998 Patch Adams, 1998 The Parent Trap and 1999 Bicentennial Man.
 An establishing shot of the 1954 The Caine Mutiny shows the main gate and Administration Bldg 1 to indicate the location of the fictitious court martial.
-For three years Treasure Island served as the site of the Battlebots TV show.
+For two years from seasons 3 to 5, Treasure Island served as the site of the Battlebots TV show.
 The offices and penthouse apartment sets in Nash Bridges were located on the island during the show's production (1996–2001).
 The island was featured as the base of operations for the prototypers in the 2008 Discovery Channel series Prototype This!.
 Building 180 (warehouse) and Building 111 (former firehouse) on Treasure Island served as film settings for an NBC series titled Trauma.
 In 2018, Treasure Island Museum building served as a mental hospital setting for the Netflix series titled The OA.
 MythBusters also regularly shot footage of their various experiments on the island.